2025-26 Academic Catalog

 Social Science Major-Teaching - Plan B - All Social Science

-The Social Science Teaching major Plan B-All Social Science requires a minimum of 120-134 total hours to graduate.
-This total includes UNIFI/General Education requirements, the Professional Education Requirements, and the following specified major requirements to complete the minimum of 120-134 hours.
+The Social Science Teaching major Plan B-All Social Science requires a minimum of 120 total hours to graduate.
+This total includes UNIFI/General Education requirements, the Professional Experiences requirements, Educator Essentials requirements, and the following specified major requirements, to complete the minimum of 120 hours.

 This major leads to endorsement #186 - 5-12 All Social Sciences.
 It is intended for students who wish to teach in the State of Iowa in all areas of social sciences: American Government, American History, Economics, Geography, Psychology, Sociology, and World History.
 Area of study will count for one endorsement area.
 Because of the number of courses required for this major, it cannot be completed in eight semesters of normal work.
 It will require a longer time or additional work during summers.